cejimenez0123/aws-cloud-practitioner-C02/domain1-cloudconcepts.md

 ### Which AWS services automatically run across multiple Availability Zones?
 ### What is the recommended best practice for deploying infrastructure in AWS?

-    What is Amazon EC2?
+####  What is Amazon EC2?
+    - A webservice from AWS that creates scalable virtual servers
-    What is Amazon EC2 and its primary benefits?
+####   What is Amazon EC2 and its primary benefits?
+  A web service from AWS that creates scalable virtual servers.
+Pay only for the compute time used.
+Auto scaling **Adjusting the number of instances, based on conditions.
+Can handle traffic automatical**

-    What is a Security Group in EC2?
+####  What is a Security Group in EC2?
+    - A virtual firewall
+    - controls inbound and outbound traffic from EC2 server instance
-    What are the four main purchasing options for EC2 instances, and what are their key characteristics?
+#### What are the four main purchasing options for EC2 instances, and what are their key characteristics?
+   - **On Demand Instance**
+    - For unpredictable, short term workload where flexibility is key.
+   - **Reserved Instances**
+    - For long term, steady state with predictable usage
+   - **Spot Instances**
+    - For cost sensitive, workloads that can handle interruptions
+   - **Saving Plans**
+    - More flexible, can get discount for consistent usage of **1 year and 3 year** terms

-    How does EC2 pricing work?
+  #### How does EC2 pricing work?
+    - **Pay As You Go**
+      - BASED ON
+        - Instance Type
+        - Purchasing Options
+        - Data Transfer Costs
+        - Stoage Costs
-    What is an Amazon Machine Image (AMI)?
+   #### What is an Amazon Machine Image (AMI)?
+    - Virtual Computer
+    - Runs an OS (Linux, Windows, Unix)
+    - Can come preconfigured with applications
-    How does EC2 integrate with other AWS services?
+   #### How does EC2 integrate with other AWS services?
+    - **Amazon RDS** EC2 connect with RDS to manage and query database
+      - Offload database management to RDS run logic on EC2
+    - **Amazon S3** Use it for storing and retreiving data
+      - Host Static Websites, media files, or back ups in S3
+    - EC2 instances run within a VPC
+    - **Amazon CloudWatch** Detailed monitoring of instance performance metrics I/O, network traffic, CPU
+    - **Elastic Load Balancing** Load distribution accross EC2 instances.
+Ensures high availability and reliability.
-    What are the different computing models available in AWS?
+   #### What are the different computing models available in AWS?
+    - Compute Instance
+      - ec2
+    - Edge Instance
+      - Extends AWS functionality to local devices
+    - High Performance Computing
+      - EC2 instances for high performance computing tasks
+    - Batch Processing
+      - Efficently run batch computing workloads at any scale
+      - USECASE: Scientic processing, data analysis
+    - Platform as a Service
+    - Container Based Computing
     What is an instance and its use cases?
     What are containers and their advantages?
     What is serverless computing and its use cases?